mxmueller/optimizing-pairs-trading/sites/content/setup.md

         └── ...
 ```

-### MinIO Storage Layout
+**MinIO Storage Layout**

 The MinIO object storage organizes data in a hierarchical bucket structure that mirrors the analytical requirements of the backtesting system.
 Each market maintains its own namespace with dedicated areas for raw data and strategy results.
-This organization enables efficient data retrieval and supports parallel processing of multiple markets and strategies.

 ```
 markets/